ssakyp/smart-file-filter/README.md

 A command-line Java utility for filtering the content of input files based on data types.

-The program reads multiple text files containing mixed data types (integers, floating-point numbers, and strings) and writes them into separate output files by type.
+The program reads multiple text files containing mixed data types (integers, floating-point numbers, and strings), and writes them into separate output files by type.

 ---

 ## ✅ Features

 - Detects and separates:
   - Integers
-    - Floating-point numbers
+  - Floating-point numbers (including scientific notation)
   - Strings
 - Supports multiple input files
-- CLI options for:
+- CLI options:
   - `-o` — specify output directory
   - `-p` — prefix for output filenames
   - `-a` — append mode (instead of overwrite)
   - `-s` — show short statistics (counts only)
-    - `-f` — show full statistics (min, max, average, lengths, etc.)
+  - `-f` — show full statistics (min, max, average, etc.)
-- Creates only the necessary output files (if no data of that type — file is not created)
+- Skips creating output files if no data of that type is found
-- Error-resistant: continues processing even if some files contain invalid or unreadable lines
+- Resilient to errors: continues processing even if some files are missing or contain malformed lines
+- Console output includes useful information and statistics

 ---